keymetrics/doc-pm2/en/plus/guide/modules.md

 pm2 install .
 ```

-?> If you edit the source, PM2 automatically restarts the module (watch option is activated)
+ If you edit the source, PM2 automatically restarts the module (watch option is activated)
+{: .tip}

 Display module logs with: